 Pelvis/Hip Case 1 Diagnosis

-Plain radiographs may be unremarkable in the early stages of AVN (stage I).
+Plain radiographs may be unremarkable in the early stages of AVN (stage I) or show osteopenia.

-In mild disease (stage II), plain films may show osteopenia and cysts, but the femoral head maintains its normal contour (as in the patient in this case).
+In mild disease (stage II), plain films may show a mixed picture of osteopenia and sclerosis and may also have subchondral cysts.
+The femoral head maintains its normal contour (as in the patient in this case).

-In moderate AVN (stage III), sclerosis and subchondral lucency referred to as a "crescent sign" is visible.
+In moderate AVN (stage III), sclerosis and a linear subchondral lucency referred to as a "crescent sign" may be visible.
+There may be irregularity of the femoral head from cortical collapse.

-In more advanced disease (stage IV), there is collapse of the femoral head and joint space narrowing or destruction.
+In more advanced disease (stage IV), there is collapse of the femoral head and joint space narrowing or destruction from secondary arthritis.

 MRI is more sensitive (>90%) and is able to define the deformity of the articular surface as well as subchondral edema.